 According to a recent report from Cisco, the implementation of an in-store data strategy could add a staggering $61 billion of value to traditional retailers worldwide in a year!

 These stores indeed enjoy an advantage envied by pure-player retailers: physical availability.
-Basing their data strategies from in-store retail analytics allows Brick and Mortars to create personalized customer experiences that are more enjoyable than those consumers can get online or in Go stores without a cashier, or in Amazon Go stores.
+Basing their data strategies on in-store retail analytics allows Brick and Mortars to create personalized customer experiences that are more enjoyable than consumers can get online, in Go stores without a cashier, or in Amazon Go stores.

 Data Storytelling refers to the ability to tell a story with data customized to the audience.
 To build an image, a marketing director does not have the same reporting needs as an operational manager of digital campaigns.
 Retail analytics reports provide access to and reporting of data that is specifically tailored to the needs of a department.

 The use of a data storytelling tool is a real added value for traditional retailers.
 Retail analytics provides a holistic understanding of what consumers want at each stage of their customer journey.
-This allows Brick-and-Mortar to solve one of their main pain: creating value from extremely disparate data sources.
+This allows Brick and Mortar stores to solve one of their main pain: creating value from extremely disparate data sources.

 How?
 These solutions collect real-time data from all available sources (retail stores, online store websites, Internet applications and various social channels such as Facebook or Instagram).
 The data is cleaned, analyzed and then delivered to all the stakeholders who need it.
 An accurate predictive and prescriptive analysis is then performed and sent to multiple stakeholders via a data visualization dashboard.

 The 5 ultimate retail analytics trends to follow in order to implement data-driven strategies